The Essence of Cyber Security in Technology’s Growing and Developing Potential

-- Viruses – Viruses are aimed to steal, modify, or corrupt data from targeted computers.
+- Viruses – Viruses aim to steal, modify, or corrupt data from targeted computers.
 A virus can replicate and spread itself from one computer to another by attaching itself to another file.

-- Worms – Worms are aimed to seek out and exploit weaknesses in operating systems to allow remote control of the infected computers.
+- Worms – Worms seek out and exploit weaknesses in operating systems to allow remote control of the infected computers.
 A worm can replicate and spread itself from one computer to another without the need of attaching itself to another file.

-- Spyware – Spyware, or also known as adware, is aimed to steal data through remote control of the infected computers.
+- Spyware – Spyware or adware steals data through remote control of the infected computers.
 Spyware infects computers through attachments, links, or downloadable software.

-- Trojans – Trojan is aimed to steal or damage data through the creation of another door on the infected computers.
+- Trojans – Trojans steal or damage data through the creation of another door on the infected computers.

-Besides the above attacks, there are also some attack vectors that allow cyber criminals to infect computers to harvest stolen data.
+Besides the above attacks, there are also some attack vectors that allow cybercriminals to infect computers and harvest data.

-- Phishing – Aimed to collect users’ data by masquerading as a legitimate entity.
+- Phishing – Collect users’ data by masquerading as a legitimate entity.

-- Pharming – Aimed to redirect a web’s traffic to a fake web where users’ data are compromised.
+- Pharming – Redirect a web’s traffic to a fake web to compromise users’ data.

 - Drive-by – Aimed to attack against specific weakness in a system.

 - MITM (Man in the Middle) Attack – Aimed to manipulate impersonate each endpoint and manipulate them.